-Upcycle those old Christmas Cards into cute and Rustic Christmas Tree ornaments.
+Upcycle those old Christmas Cards into these cute and simple Christmas Card ornaments.
 Simple and fun for kids to make and give as gifts to friends and family.

 Every year, I have a list of Pinterest inspired projects I hope to do.
 But I have two little guys and an endless supply of dirty laundry.
 So, I really only get to work on 2 or 3 crafts before it’s time to pack Christmas away again.

 I started this project with 2 key ingredients: a bunch of old Christmas cards and a toddler that wanted to help decorate for Christmas.
 Generally, my 3 year old is all about cutting, gluing, and random scribbling.
 So, I had to keep it simple for him.
 Luckily, nothing is simpler or more fun for a toddler than gluing.
 He’s the perfect helper for making Christmas Card Ornaments.

 The Brown Paper Tags with the Jute Twine gives these ornaments a rustic and classic look.
 You can get 100 for an a great price.
 I look for reasons to use them all over the house!

 I went through a stack of old cards to find small sections that would work on the tags.
 I decided to cut them up myself.
 The 3 year old was much more interested in randomly cutting strips.
 He had zero focus for cutting out little pictures.
 But if I do need confetti one day, he will be the man for the job.
 The older your kid is, the better they’ll be at taking on this whole project.

 Once I had a pile of cute Christmas scraps, the 3 year old was ready to take over.
 I let him pick the scraps he liked best and glue them on to the tags.
 He is a wizard with some Elmer’s glue!
 We probably made about 2 dozen of these for the tree and another project I’m hoping to do soon.